 6. Foxwell NT614 Scanner

 Foxwell NT614 diagnostic scanner will read and erase fault codes from the Engine ECU, Transmission TCM, Anti-Lock Brake System (ABS), and Airbag (SRS) control units.
 These are the main systems in a car that Ford owners usually have problems with.

 The other benefit of this scanner is that it works on over 50 vehicles, including Ford, Holden, Honda, Chrysler, BMW, Ford, Audi, GM, Mercedes Benz, Citroen, Euro Ford, Sprinter, and Volvo.
-This may be a sound investment if you have other cars that you maintain.
+This may be a sound investment if you maintain other cars.
 This scanner also provides live data and freeze frames.

 You will also be able to check the emission readiness status.
-It allows you to display live sensor data, which is a must if you try to pinpoint a problem with your Ford.
+It allows you to display live sensor data, which is necessary if you try pinpointing a problem with your Ford.
 It allows you to graph live data, freeze frame, I/M readiness, and Oxygen Sensor monitoring.

 7. Ford IDS